Monday, 30 June 2025

 Side car pattern

-Micro services Fallout Scenrios handling
+Micro services Fallout Scenarios handling

 For system or data faliure reqeusts